BFSI Data Compliance: Are You Future-Ready?

 2. Ignoring Third-Party Risks

-According to the Cost of Data Breach Report (IBM, 2025 edition), 65% of breaches in BFSI are caused by third parties, doing so through the vendor's weak supply chain network.
+According to the Cost of Data Breach Report, 65% of breaches in BFSI are caused by third parties, doing so through the vendor's weak supply chain network.

 Continuous monitoring of vendors, zero-trust validation, and contractual accountability can help curtail this risk.